rll307/immigration/README.md

 </p>

-You should use the same parametrers I used in the article
+You should use the same parameters I used in the article

--   Unmark td-idf option.
+-   Unselect td-idf option.

     -   This calculation tends to make more common words less relevant in the results.